input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 For all keys and services that do not have a revocation/deletion timestamp, nodes MUST set the deactivation operation timestamp as the deletion timestamp.
 The new last operation hash MUST be the hash of the `AtalaOperation` that wrapped the corresponding `DeactivateDIDOperation`

-Note that this makes all keys (including `MASTER_KEY` keys) revoked.
+Note that this marks all keys (including `MASTER_KEY` keys) as deleted.
 Meaning that no further updates will be possible on the corresponding DID.

 ### Processing of ProtocolVersionUpdateOperations